CIS1221-2023-2024/C4-TestingAutomation/Documentation.md

 Another fundamental consideration is Test Automation Tools, i.e. software applications that assist in creating, executing, and analysing automated tests.
 Selection of such tools is based on programming language compatibility, ease of integration with other required tools, and the type of application under review (web, mobile, or desktop).
 Some examples of popular testing automation tools, which are dependent on the programming language being used, include JUnit (Java), NUnit (C#), and UnitTest (Python) (the latter two were utilised for this assignment)

 Another key aspect worth considering is that of Continuous Integration/Continuous Deployment (CI/CD) systems.
 In this context, integration is attained thorough automated tests that are (often) integrated into CI/CD pipelines to ensure that any new code changes/modifications are automatically tested before final deployment.
 Meanwhile, quick feedback on the quality of the new code changes/modifications helps with early detection and resolution of any arising issues, in what is referred to as the feedback loop.
-An example of a CI/CD system is GitHub Actions, specifically, GitHub workflows, utilising YAML syntax, which enables automation of workflows (including building, testing and deployment processes) for GitHub repositories. (the latter was also utilised for this assignment)
+An example of a CI/CD system is GitHub Actions, specifically, GitHub workflows, utilising YAML syntax, which enables automation of workflows (including building, testing and deployment processes) for GitHub platform repositories. (the latter was also utilised for this assignment)

 In terms of best practices for testing automation, the following points are relevant: